Speed skydiving

-Speed skydiving is a skydiving competition in which the goal is to achieve and maintain the highest possible terminal velocity.
+Speed skydiving is a skydiving discipline in which the goal is to achieve and maintain the highest possible terminal velocity.
 It was developed in the late 1990s and is the fastest non-motorized sport on Earth.
 The speed, achieved by the human body in free fall, is a function of several factors; including the body's mass, orientation, and skin area and texture.
 In stable, belly-to-earth position, terminal velocity is about 200 km/h (120 mph).
 Stable freefall head down position has a terminal speed of 240–290 km/h (around 150–180 mph).
 Further minimization of drag by streamlining the body allows for speeds over 500 km/h (310 mph).